linhub15/hubertlin-site/_drafts/how-i-decoupled-microsoft-identity-core-from-my-app.md

 #### 2. Define User Class
 {: .present-before-paste}

-Next, we'll need to define the&nbsp;**User&nbsp;**object that we're passing into Register.
+Next, we'll need to define the **User** object that we're passing into Register.
 In my case I only have 3 fields.
 User name, email, and password.
 {: .present-before-paste}

 ![](/uploads/user.jpg)